Interactive Image Translation with pix2pix-tensorflow

 edges2shoes

-Trained on a database of ~50k shoe pictures collected from Zappos along with edges generated from those pictures automatically.
+a database of ~50k shoe pictures collected from Zappos along with edges generated from those pictures automatically.
 If you're really good at drawing the edges of shoes, you can try to produce some new designs.
 Keep in mind it's trained on real objects, so if you can draw more 3D things, it seems to work better.

 edges2handbags